-Get professional advice and follow herbicide instructions carefully.
-Note that by law, herbicide control may only be undertaken using chemicals registered for specific weeds and situations.
+Get professional advice and follow herbicide instructions.
+By law, herbicide control may only be undertaken using chemicals registered for specific weeds and situations.
 If spraying near waterways, check that the appropriate chemical is used.
+In pastures, use selective herbicide that does not kill grass, whenever possible.